-At different stages, you may see these boxes....
+At the end of the test, or at different stages, you may see these boxes....

 You have finished this section of the test.

 You have 7 flagged questions You have 2 unanswered questions

 After you click Yes, I want to start the next section, you will NOT be able to go back and see or change your answers in the section you have just finished.